 Hedgehog, Erinaceus europaeus, is a Priority Species in the UK Biodiversity Action Plan 2007.

-It is a Section 41 species of principal importance under the NERC Act (2006).
+It remains a Section 41 species of principal importance under the NERC Act (2006).

-It is a local priority species for Barnsley because of its national status, its general decline and the potential for improvement.
+It is a local priority species for Barnsley because of its national status, its general decline and the potential for improvement in Barnsley.